-Dominic Cummings expected to land more blows on Government in session with MPs | ITV News
+Dominic Cummings expected to land more blows on government in session with MPs | ITV News

 When he last appeared before MPs in March, Mr Cummings said the Department of Health and Social Care was reduced to a “smoking ruin” by the coronavirus pandemic.

-Ahead of Wednesday’s session, ITV’s Robert Peston reported on Tuesday that Mr Cummings will allege the PM said “Covid is only killing 80-year-olds” in a bid to delay the autumn lockdown.
+Ahead of Wednesday’s session, ITV News' Political Editor Robert Peston reported that Mr Cummings will allege the PM said “Covid is only killing 80-year-olds” in a bid to delay the autumn lockdown.

 “We are entirely focused on recovering from the pandemic, moving through the road map and distributing vaccines while delivering on the public’s priorities.